Face It, We've Got A Recession - July 29th, Hour 1

 Can we talk to her?

-Can can she help me?
+Can she help me?

-Um, what can we do?
+What can we do?

-Pastors wanting to mentor, wanting to help her work through her demons, whatever, you know.
+Pastors wanting to mentor, wanting to help her work through her demons, whatever, you know?

 And I think that that's the type of humanity that we miss every day in general conversation.

-You know, you look at these kids beating up cops in the subway, they literally have no humanity in them.
+You look at these kids beating up cops in the subway.

-It's one other thing too, though.
+It's one other thing, too, though.

-But you know, the fact that somebody feels guilty, I don't think guilt is a bad thing.
+But, you know, the fact that somebody feels guilty, I don't think guilt is a bad thing.

-I think guilt is uh an awareness in your mind that you're doing something wrong, and when that guilt becomes so burdensome, um, you want to change it.
+I think guilt is an awareness in your mind that you're doing something wrong.

-The only thing that I would have added, and uh it was a pastor friend of mine that that pointed this out, and sweet baby James is the one that has always pointed out to me that the most powerful prayer is the Lord's prayer, because that's the one that Jesus gave to his disciples when they said, Well, how do you pray?
+And sweet baby James is the one that has always pointed out to me that the most powerful prayer is the Lord's Prayer because that's the one that Jesus gave to his disciples when they said, well, how do you pray?

 No, I think I'm pretty bad at it.

-So I'm that's not my greatest strength either.
+So that's not my greatest strength either.

 I'm not the world's best forgiver.

-And my hope for that woman the day after would be that that she would understand that that was the whole purpose.
+And my hope for that woman the day after would be that she would understand that that was the whole purpose.

-Um, this is justice.
+This is justice.

-And then, of course, my favorite biblical saying as everybody knows is let not your heart be troubled.
+And then, of course, my favorite biblical saying, as everybody knows, is let not your heart be troubled.

 But go ahead.

-And he goes, What do you mean?
+And he goes, what do you mean?

 And he goes, Mom, I'm already alive.